asciphx/FabCc/README.md

 # FabCc
 Concise, fast, practical, reactive, functional.
+Inspired by other well-known c++ web frameworks.
 ## Description
 - The namespace uses the uppercase hump fc of FabCc.
 - For the time being, it only provides the server development of Windows version based on libuv, and plans to support Linux and MAC in the future.